Accidental Poisoning in Children: Crucial Information for Parents

 - Do not apply ointments or creams (or use home remedies).
 Call Drugs & Poison for advice, or 995 if you think your child is in danger.

-3. Your child has spilled something poisonous in his eye
+3. Your child has spilt something poisonous in his eye

 - With another adult’s help to hold your child, keep your child’s eyelid open and then, pour a steady stream of room-temperature water into the inner corner of the eye to flush out the toxin.